OracleMythix/DuoRain/README.md

 ### Single Task Farming

-Each XP loop gives you \~499 XP and each Gem loop gives you \~120 gems.
+Each XP loop gives you \~499 XP and Each Gem loop gives you \~60 gems.

 ### Multi-Task Farming